arvind-naidu/rutorrent-installer/README.md

 	6. Install rutorrent
 		sudo sh rutorrent_setup

-##What to do after installation?##

-1. Log on to your seedbox by opening up your browser and typing in `http://ip-address/rutorrent`.

-2. Login with your rutorrent *username* and *password*.

-2. Login to FTP with ftpes://ServerIP with *username* and *password*.

-3. There you have it, a complete rutorrent seedbox with FTP access.

-##Updates##

-	- Updated ruTorrent Version => 3.6 and Repo as rutorrent moved to Bintray
-	- Updated autodl-irssi plugin  to fix error:
-		Error downloading files.
-Make sure autodl-irssi is started and configured properly (eg. password, port number): AutodlFilesDownloader.downloadAllFiles: Exception info: name = TypeError; message = Cannot read property 'msie' of undefined;
-	- Updated dependencies:
-		libcurl(7.41.0)
-		libsigc++(2.2.11)
-		libtorrent(0.13.4)
-		rtorrent(0.9.4)
-		nginx(1.7.9)
-		lighttpd(1.4.35)
-	- included "ssl_ciphers=HIGH" in vsftpd conf file to fix connection error
-	- fixed error on line 5315: rutorrent_setup: 5315: [: -lt: unexpected operator
-	- fixed missing rutorrent plugin: _task

 ##Notes##
-If you're not able to connect to FTP server with Login incorrect error, please reset your user password with below command.
+If you're not able to connect to FTP server with Login incorrect error after installation, please reset your user password with below command - you can reset to the same password you set during installation.

 	# sudo passwd <<USERNAME>>
 	Enter new UNIX password: